neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 ## CSS Properties

-There are a lot of CSS proporties and you will discover new ones every day.
+There are a lot of CSS properties and you will discover new ones every day.
 Therefore the following list shows only a few examples:

 | Property           | Effect                                           |